 It’s common for teens to feel down sometimes.
 Life is changing a lot and it can be stressful.
 If you are feeling down every day, are no longer interested in the things around you, find it hard to get motivated, no longer feel like eating or just eat all the time, you may be depressed.

 If you have thoughts of hurting yourself or others, your feelings need to be dealt with urgently.
 There is help.
 If you have been feeling down and it is not getting better, call the ACCESS line at 1-800-686-0101 for help.

 If you are planning to hurt yourself or others, call 9-1-1 or go to the nearest emergency room.
 You are not alone.

 We care about you and your needs.
 You need to get your yearly health check ups.
 When you do, please talk to your doctor about any issues or concerns, especially if you are still questioning.

-To prevent pregnancy and infections, always use a condom if you are having sex.
-This should be used in addition to primary method of birth control (e.g., "the pill" or injections, etc).
+- Always use a condom if you are having sex.
+Using condoms correctly can prevent pregnancy and STIs.
+Condoms should be used in addition to primary method of birth control (e.g., "the pill" or injections, etc).

-Avoid having sex with multiple partners.
-Multiple partners greatly increase your risk of sexually transmitted infections (STIs).
+- Avoid having sex with multiple partners.
+Multiple partners greatly increase your risk of STIs.

 - Call your doctor if you think you have been exposed to an STI.